What Happened at Miami Condo Building Collapse

 More than 70 of 135 units were destroyed or damaged.

 As the investigation continues, experts speculate that the complex, built in 1981 by the late developer Nathan Reiber, could have fallen due to a number of issues.
-Those include structural, work related to its required 40-year recertification, deterioration over time, or even the construction of a luxury condo tower next door.
+They include structural work related to its required 40-year recertification, deterioration over time, or even the construction of a luxury condo tower next door.

 Professor Shimon Wdowinski, who conducted the study, said Champlain Tower was sinking at about 2 millimeters a year in the 1990s, although the rate may have changed since then, according to USA Today.